 In line with their conservative Christian faith, Heather Doney said her parents wanted to keep her and her younger siblings away from the local public school and its wordly influences.
-But as their family grew to 10 kids in all, Doney said her mother and father spent less and less time at their New Orleans home educating them.
+But as their family grew to 10 kids, she said her mother and father spent less and less time at their New Orleans home educating them.

 “It got really bad.
 It got to where I was doing a lot of the cooking and the cleaning and the babysitting, and education just fell by the wayside,” Doney said.

-By the time she was 12, Doney was the only one of her siblings, including her 10-year-old sister, who could read.
+By the time she was 12, she was the only one of her siblings who could read.

 “There was a little neighborhood boy that I liked and he found out I couldn’t do multiplication and division, and he said, ‘Ha, ha.
 You’re going to spend your life flipping burgers,’ and I went inside crying,” Doney remembers.
 “And it suddenly hit me that I was either going to have a life like my mother or I was going to spend my life flipping burgers.
 He was exactly right.”

 That revelation prompted Doney to make a desperate plea for help.
 She hid behind the couch and called her grandparents, who intervened.

 Doney and her siblings went to public school the following year.
 She worked hard, and did well.
 She went on to college and then graduate school, where she researched home schooling.
 Doney realized that her situation was far from unique.

 “Some of the most powerful stories I get are: ‘I thought I was alone….
 I thought I was the problem.
 That I was responsible for all these things that happened to me,” said Doney.
 “I’ve been ashamed and I’ve been hiding all these deficits that I have in my education.’”